Marlin Eller

-Marlin Eller is an American programmer who was a manager and a software developer at Microsoft Corporation from 1982–1995, and he was development lead for the Graphics Device Interface of Windows 1.0 and also for Pen Windows.
+Marlin Eller is an American programmer who was a manager and a software developer at Microsoft Corporation from 1982 to 1995, and he was development lead for the Graphics Device Interface of Windows 1.0 and also for Pen Windows.
 He was also a co-founder and the CEO of Sunhawk Digital Music LLC.
 He was later chairman of the game development company Reflexive Entertainment.

 Eller also co-authored the book Barbarians Led by Bill Gates with Jennifer Edstrom.

-Eller received his Bachelor of Arts in Mathematics from Whitman College in 1974.
-He then went on for his Master of Science in Mathematics from the University of Washington.
+Eller received his Bachelor of Arts in mathematics from Whitman College in 1974.
+He then went on for his Master of Science in mathematics from the University of Washington.